Visit the Bastrop - Wilbarger Paddling Trail in Bastrop, Texas!

 Birders can hope to see Crested Caracaras, Ospreys, Red-tailed and Red-shouldered Hawks, kingfishers, vultures, woodpeckers, Great Blue Herons, Wood Ducks, and Killdeer.
 In the summer, swallows and Purple Martins are abundant.

 The Wilbarger Paddling Trail also provides unique habitat for the blue sucker, a fish species that is depleted throughout its natural range and is listed as threatened in the state of Texas.
-The blue sucker is one of the most common fishes in the river between Webberville and Smithville and is listed as threatened by the state of Texas.
+The blue sucker is one of the most common fishes in the river between Webberville and Smithville.
 For more information on wildlife and ecology go to www.Environmental-Stewardship.org/ColoradoRiver.aspx.

 Respect private property by not trespassing or littering and keeping noise levels down.
 This river is classified as navigable, which permits public use of the streambed and, if necessary, the banks to portage any hazard.
 Any other use of private river banks without permission of the landowner can be considered trespassing.
 Under Texas Penal Code (§30.05), criminal trespass occurs when one enters property after receiving notice not to enter.
 Notice includes verbal notice, a fence, sign(s), purple paint on posts or trees, or the visible presence of crops grown for human consumption.